blund/messina/README.md

 # messina
 An autotune harmonizer effect, inspired by the effect on Bon Iver's "22, A Million"

-This is a project built in Csound, based on [Victor Lazzarni's autotune effect](http://csound.1045644.n5.nabble.com/for-all-the-budding-popstars-out-there-td2799919.html).
+This is a project built in Csound, based on [Victor Lazzarini's autotune effect](http://csound.1045644.n5.nabble.com/for-all-the-budding-popstars-out-there-td2799919.html).
 Rather than depending on hard coded intervals, as in Victor's original code, this version lets you harmonize with any note by playing with a midi-keyboard.

 There is still a lot of fine tuning left to do as well as cleaning up some of Victor's code.